 Isca Greenfield-Sanders was born in New York City’s East Village, where she currently lives and works.
 She graduated from Brown University with honors, completing a double major in Fine Arts and Mathematics.

-Her work is included in the permanent collections of the Solomon R. Guggenheim Museum, New York; Brooklyn Museum, New York; Museum of Fine Arts Houston, Houston; The Victoria and Albert Museum, London; and the Fine Arts Museum of San Francisco, San Francisco; and the Hood Museum of Art, Dartmouth College, Hanover, NH.
+Selected public collections include the Solomon R. Guggenheim Museum, New York; the Brooklyn Museum, New York; the Museum of Fine Arts Houston, Houston; the Victoria and Albert Museum, London; the Fine Arts Museum of San Francisco, San Francisco; and the Hood Museum of Art, Dartmouth College, Hanover, NH.